SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ### Overview
-'Path Planning' is the cognitive part (brain) of a self-driving car.
+'Path Planning' is considered to be the 'cognitive system' (brain) of a self-driving car.
 This includes how a vehicle might decide where it’s going, both at the macro and micro levels.
 You will learn about three core components of path planning: environmental prediction, behavioral planning, and trajectory generation.

 The constraints of the project are as follows:
 - No collision at any time with other vehicles